xryanglab/xtail/README.md

 Xtail is licensed under the GPL version 3 or any later version

-For more information please contact  xzt13[at]tsinghua.org.cn and THUhry12[at]163.com
+For more information please contact  xzt13[at]xjtu.edu.cn